How can you protect your expensive bicycle from theft and weather damage while reclaiming valuable living space in your home?

 Materials Innovation:

-- Recycled steel and aluminum components
+- Recycled steel and aluminum components reduce mining impact

-- Bio-based plastic alternatives
+- Bio-based plastic alternatives from renewable sources

-- FSC-certified wood elements
+- FSC-certified wood elements from managed forests

-- Low-impact manufacturing processes
+- Low-impact manufacturing processes with reduced emissions

 Future Storage Considerations